MSKarthik0091/multi-label-emotion-detection-using-transformers-with-unified-dataset/README.md

 > Transformer-based multi-label emotion detection using a unified emotion dataset constructed through label harmonization across multiple benchmark datasets.

-**📄 Presented at the IEEE International Conference on Computer Networks and Inventive Communication Technologies (ICCNCT 2026).**
+**Presented at the IEEE International Conference on Communication, Networks and Computing Technologies (ICCNCT 2026).**
+**📄 Published in the IEEE Xplore Digital Library (DOI: 10.1109/ICCNCT68477.2026.11590520)**
 ---

 # Overview